KeyboardKit/KeyboardKit/Readmes/Previews.md

 KeyboardKit defines a bunch of preview-specific types that simplify previewing keyboard views in SwiftUI.

-## Services

-Most services have a `Preview<ProtocolName>` and static `.preview` property that can be used in SwiftUI previews.

-Note that if a view depends on multiple services, at least one parameter must not use the `.preview` property.

-## Context

-Most contexts have a static `.preview` property that can be used in SwiftUI previews.

-## Preview Assets
+## Preview Mode

-KeyboardKit providers color, image and text resources that are embedded within the Swift Package and require the `.module` bundle to be available.

-However, SwiftUI previews currently can't access these resources, since the `.module` bundle isn't defined in previews.
+SwiftUI previews currently can't access resources in other libraries, since the `.module` bundle isn't defined in previews.
 Trying to access these resources will cause these previews to crash.

-Until this is solved in SwiftUI and SPM, call `KeyboardPreviews.enable()` in each preview to use fake colors and texts that don't break the preview.
+Until this is solved, you can use `KeyboardPreviews.enable()` to make KeyboardKit use fake resources that don't make the preview crash.

+## Context and services

+Many contexts and services have static `.preview` properties that can be used in SwiftUI previews, to simplify previewing its views.